terrordayvg/Logical-Bell-States/README.rst

 What we aimed with this work?
-To create a feasibility analysis of using logical bell states in quantum memories for quantum networks.
-We determine the tresholds and pseudo-tresholds of the code and code families for Surface and Bacon-Shor codes (d=3 and d=5 only).
-We utilize lattice surgery to generate the logical bell states using two different protocol with a local and a non-local generation.
+We conduct a feasibility analysis of employing logical Bell states in quantum memories for quantum networks.
+Specifically, we determine the thresholds and pseudo-thresholds for Surface and Bacon-Shor codes, focusing on codes of distance \(d=3\) and \(d=5\).
+To generate the logical Bell states, we utilize lattice surgery and introduce two memory assisted protocols: one employing local generation and the other utilizing non-local generation.

 -------------------